Back to School, Class Management, Fundraising

 Retailers in Canada and the U.S. offer a lot of teacher discounts, from classroom supplies and books, to personal items like travel, clothes and shoes.
 Look into Michaels crafts, MedEx medical or dental supplies, Staples tech items, National Geographic free subscriptions, Home Depot’s no-tax on school supplies, Books-A-Million discounts and fundraising opportunities, Apple’s 50% discount on most apps, and Samsung.
 Check out Amazon’s bargain book section, and the Scholastic program which puts money back into the class from the books sold by their flyers.

-Know When to Put in Your Budget
+Know When to Put In Your Budget

 Know your school board’s budget timing.
 In Bucholtz’s region, the funding period is November to May.
 “In May you’re so busy marking you can’t think about what you will need for the next year, and you often don’t know what classes you’ll be teaching or how many students.
 That’s a long time before November and your class needs things in September.”